+'''

-io_affinity = io-affinity [, io-affinity [, ...]]
+io_affinity = io-affinity [, io-affinity [, ... ] ]

+'''

-This option accepts a comma-separated list of specific host CPUs (depending on the hyper-threading configuration, the CPUs visible to the host OS can be CPU cores or logical CPUs) which the virtual machine assigns to I/O processing.
+This option accepts a comma delimited list of specific host CPUs (or cores) the virtual machine assigns to I/O processing.
 If this option is not set, the virtual machine will assign affinity automatically (starting from the lowest CPU ID).
 Automatic assignment is recommended.
 CPUs reserved for I/O here cannot be shared with other instances.